viralkal/Bioinfo_python/README.md

 # Bioinfo_python
 Python coding for bioinformatics
-This a python code to translate ID's of a list of genes from entrez ID's to gene symbols.
+This is a python code to translate ID's of a list of genes from entrez ID's to gene symbols.